 Craft

-Craft is the standard guideline for building with Webstudio.
+Craft is the standard for building with Webstudio.

 When building highly maintainable and scaleable websites, some conventions prove to work well.
 Plus, when collaborating with team members and other creators, a standardized system results in a smoother learning curve and easier sharing, such as through the Marketplace.

-Craft is a set of standards, CSS variables, and guidelines that make building websites fast, flexible, and maintainable.
-It also enables sharing without our websites becoming cluttered with other people’s CSS variables, Tokens, and naming conventions.
+Craft contains a set of standards, CSS variables, and Tokens that make building websites fast, maintainable, and reusable.
+It also enables sharing Projects without mixing different naming conventions.

 While Craft is not mandatory, it’s the recommended way to build in Webstudio.